AxisCommunications/acap3-examples/tensorflow-to-larod-cv25/README.md

    > NOTE > It is required to be an Ambarella partner to access Ambarella tools.
 Visit [this](https://customer.ambarella.com/ng/login?refid=EAAAALA9%2fIfpWDCn53oQJDd5FKfzsrI0fWXYseVTpgnkJHV1) webpage to access the tools.
 If you are not an Ambarella partner, you can get login credentials by registering in the same link.

+   If you are a partner, visit [this](https://customer.ambarella.com/ng/pre-login) webpage to access the tools.*

 5. Compile the ACAP application:

    ```sh